unicode-org/message-format-wg/exploration/bidi-usability.md

 We want the syntax to be somewhat permissive, particularly when it comes to paired isolates.
 The isolates and strongly-directional marks are invisble except in certain specialized editing environments.
-While users and tools should be strict about using well-formed isolate sequences, we don't want to invisble characters or whitespace to generate additional syntax errors except where necessary.
+While users and tools should be strict about using well-formed isolate sequences, we don't want to have invisible characters or whitespace generate additional syntax errors except where necessary.
 Therefore, it should not be a syntax error if a user, editor, or tool fails to match opening/closing isolates.

 It is possible to generate a "strict" version of the ABNF that is more restrictive about isolate pairing.